Sixty-seven years ago this week in 1951, life took a left turn for Epi's favorite mad scientist and electric Godfather, Les Paul

-when his revolutionary remake of "How High the Moon" went to #1 on the Billboard
+, when his revolutionary remake of "How High the Moon" went to #1 on the Billboard

-Les had first used this ingenious method to make his first charting single for Capitol Records, "Lover," in 1948 using two cutting lathes powered by Cadillac flywheels in his garage in Hollywood.
+Les had first used this ingenious method to create his debut single for Capitol Records, "Lover," in 1948 using two cutting lathes powered by Cadillac flywheels in his garage in Hollywood.
 The results were magnificent, weird, and instantly memorable.
-More singles followed featuring Les' new wife Mary Ford on vocals as Les began experimenting with the first commercial version of the Ampex magnetic tape recorder (a gift from pal Bing Crosby, an early investor in Ampex).
-"How High the Moon" was the culmination of Les' long desire (inspired by a critique from his Mom) to make something different
+More singles followed as Les moved from recording to direct-to-disc to using using the new Ampex magnetic tape recorder, a gift from pal Bing Crosby, who was an early investor in the company that would soon become a ubiquitous presence in studios around the U.S.

-But for all the zip-pow-bam!
+But for all the Zip-pow-bam!

-It would be a stretch for most young musicians working today to really appreciate how revolutionary "How High the Moon" was at the time.
-Today, there are no limits to the amount of tracks one can use in the studio.
-And "How High the Moon" would turn out to be only one of the many revolutionary records of the 50s (Sam Phillips and Sun Records would have most of the others).
-But if Elvis Presley was the greatest cultural phenomenon of the 50s, Les can take the credit for the first truly modern hit record.
-It would another 15 years with the release of The Beach Boys' "Good Vibrations" and The Beatles "Strawberry Fields Forever" before pop music would hear something as wild, unpredictable, and impossible to duplicate live.
-Although to Les' credit, he was able to reproduce "How High the Moon."
+It's difficult for young musicians working today to fully appreciate how revolutionary "How High the Moon" was at the time of its release in 1951.
+It would turn out to be only one of several revolutionary records made in the early 50s that still inspire musicians today.
+(Sam Phillips and Sun Records in Memphis and Chess Records in Chicago would have most of the others.)
+If Elvis Presley was the greatest cultural phenomenon of the decade, Les can take credit for the first truly modern pop record.
+It would be another 15 years until the release of The Beach Boys' "Good Vibrations" and The Beatles' "Strawberry Fields Forever" before pop music would hear anything as wild, unpredictable, and impossible to duplicate as "How High the Moon."
 So, just How High is the Moon?
 Daddy-O, it's way, way up there.